-Major and mild neurocognitive disorders (formerly known as dementias) encompass those disorders in which the main symptom is a deficit of cognitive functioning that is not present from birth and therefore is acquired.
+Neurocognitive disorders encompass those disorders in which the main symptom is a deficit in cognitive function that has not been present since birth or early childhood, and is therefore acquired.

-When we refer to “deficit of cognitive functioning” we mean that there is a decline in higher mental functions such as complex attention, memory, learning, executive functioning (planning, decision-making, working memory, mental flexibility…), language (expressive and receptive), emotion recognition, perceptual and motor abilities (such as facial recognition, drawing, copying objects…), etc.
+When we talk about deficits in cognitive function, we mean that higher functions are affected such as complex attention, memory, learning, executive function (planning, decision-making, working memory, mental flexibility…), language (expressive and receptive), emotion recognition, and perceptual motor skills (eg, facial recognition, drawing, copying objects…).